byudevelopers/RateEverything/backend/README.md

 Please note that if this is your first time running this command and you haven't created the `personal_emulator_data` directory yet, then this command won't work.
 You will need to run `firebase emulators:start --export-on-exit personal_emulator_data` first, then you can run the command above.

-### Example Data
+### Sample Data
-I have provided some example data in the `example_data` folder.
-You can import this data by running the following command:
+I have provided some sample data in the `sample_data` folder.
+This data will be automatically imported when running `npm run start`.
+You can also import this data by running the following command:

-> `firebase emulators:start --import example_data --export-on-exit personal_emulator_data`
+> `firebase emulators:start --import sample_data --export-on-exit personal_emulator_data`

 This will get you started.
-After this, use the `personal_emulator_data` folder to save your data and don't save anything to the `example_data` folder.
+Use the `personal_emulator_data` folder to save your data and don't save anything to the `sample_data` folder.